 Montenegro has been targeted before during the NATO assault, but the smaller of Yugoslavia's two republics was hit harder on Wednesday night and Thursday morning than in past attacks.

 Montenegro has declared itself neutral in the war between Yugoslavia and NATO, but NATO officials say it must be targeted because Yugoslav military installations are housed in the republic.

 Montenegro's President Milo Djukanovic, denounced the attacks but blamed Yugoslav President Slobodan Milosevic for starting the hostilities.

 The latest strikes came amid reports from Bulgaria's state news agency that a missile hit a house near the capital, Sofia, late Wednesday.

 Authorities were scrambling Thursday to determine who fired the missile.
-No injuries were reported and NATO has not commented.
+No injuries were reported and NATO is investigating.

 Attacks were also launched on the Yugoslav capital of Belgrade Thursday as NATO cited the dismissal of Yugoslavia's deputy premier as proof that dissent was growing within the Yugoslav government.